Where in the world are major environmental changes?

 Concluding the Investigation

 9. Distribute Log 3.
 Students have thought about environmental problems based on prior knowledge and class discussion, and they have mapped the problems they identified.
-Tropical rainforest destruction is a major environmental change.
+Example, tropical rainforest destruction is a major environmental change.
 Images include selections from this link depicting Rondonia, Brazil.
+Students may use the Earthshot card for Rondonia as an option if access to technology is an issue.

 - Log 1 - Students will add issues to the Environmental Changes Checklist that they identify as major environmental changes.
 The issues on the checklist will vary among students.
 The following is a sample of some possible environmental changes.